sraisty1c/test-i18next/README.md

 ## TL;DR

-- recommended settings are better indicated by the `esmoduleinterop` branch which is much simpler and **JUST WORKS**. https://github.com/rosskevin/test-i18next/tree/esmoduleinterop
+- Use `esModuleInterop: true`, it is much simpler and **JUST WORKS**. https://github.com/rosskevin/test-i18next/tree/esmoduleinterop
-- libraries can prevent this sort of thing entirely by using named exports.
+- Libraries can prevent this sort of thing entirely by using **named** exports only - no default exports.
 There is no incompatibility in resolution past/present.
-I repeat, do not use `export default` and this entire problem disappears, both in js and typescript land.
+- I repeat, do not use `export default` and this entire problem disappears, both in js and typescript land.
-- this is not a "typescript" problem, but it is [one that typescript exposes](https://github.com/i18next/react-i18next-gitbook/issues/63#issuecomment-547147927).
+- This is not a "typescript" problem, but it is [one that typescript exposes](https://github.com/i18next/react-i18next-gitbook/issues/63#issuecomment-547147927).
 One such example is from a non-typescript commonjs library loading issue in webpack https://github.com/webpack/webpack/issues/5756.